qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 ## Version 0.18.0 (2023-)

 ### Editor
-Use Git and GitHub to backup or sync workspace files (scripts etc).
+You can use Git and GitHub to backup or sync workspace files (scripts etc): menu File -> Git.

-New tools:
-- .
+In autocompletion list you can press the [+] button or Ctrl+Space to include all types or extension methods, not only those from 'using' namespaces.

 New cookbook recipes:
 - Dialog - use triggers.

-Improved:
-- Another way to open the Customize dialog: right click a toolbar button.
-- And more.
+Small improvements.

+Fixed bugs:
+- Incorrectly formats code if it contains multiline block comments.

 ### Library
 New classes:
 - **FileTree**.
+- **AppSingleInstance**.

 New members:
 - **script.restart**.